 Bitcoin is the first decentralised Cryptocurrency.
 Cryptocurrency is a digital asset designed to work as a medium of exchange.
-Individual coin ownership records are stored in a ledger existing in a form of computerized database to: secure transaction records, to control the creation of additional coins, and to verify the transfer of coin ownership.
+Individual coin ownership records are stored in a ledger existing in a form of computerised database to: secure transaction records, to control the creation of additional coins, and to verify the transfer of coin ownership.
 Bitcoin typically does not exist in physical form and is typically not issued by a central authority like a bank.
 When implemented with decentralized control, each cryptocurrency works through distributed ledger technology, typically a blockchain, that serves as a public financial transaction database.

 Since the release of bitcoin, other cryptocurrencies have been created.

 The main motivation for Tesla investing in bitcoin seems to derive from the company’s intention to begin accepting bitcoin as a form of payment in the future.